DukeLearningInnovation/kits/readme.md

 *

 # Goals
+## Required

-1. Provide a single place for students to see the classes they are in, what tools those classes are using, and what they should do next for those classes.
+1. Provide a single place for students to see the classes they are in, access the tools those classes are using
-1. Cataloged and searchable platform of learning technologies available at Duke.
+1. Present faculty with a catalogue of learning technologies for use in their courses with search, sort, and filter options.
-1. Provide a single place for faculty to provision groups, technologies, and integrations for their courses.
+1. Provide a single place for faculty to membership and technologies for their courses.
+1. Provide information and workflows on learning technology management and policies.
+	* LearnTAC
+	* process for how tools get added to apps
+	* minimum requirements rubric from LTS, ITSO, procurement, accessibility, etc
+	* provide a single point of contact for vendors and users to start the process of adding an app

+## Stretch
+1. Let know what they should do next for those classes.
 1. Suggest tool packages, or standard sets of tool combinations, to help faculty accomplish their learning objectives.
 1. Solicit suggestions for new tools Duke should support, then Duke can research support, automation and provisioning behind the new tools.
-1. Provide information and workflows on learning technology management and policies.
-	* LearnTAC
-	* process for how tools get added
-	* minimum requirements from LTS, ITSO, procurement, accessibility, etc

-Audiences and potential benefit:

-* Students: Have all apps together, one stop shop.
-Place to suggest new tools.
-* Faculty: single place with tools together to easily provision for a course.
-Select pre-packaged groups of tools commonly used.
-Suggest new tools they like.
-* Admins: get data of which tools are used most, and suggestions of new tools by faculty/students that Duke can research adopting/licensing.

 # Inspiration

-To be moved out of here and issues and into InvisionApp.
+To be moved out of github and into InvisionApp.

 * [Exploring the Next Generation Digital Learning Environment with Tsugi (次)](https://www.youtube.com/watch?v=OzrlFJNBFqY)
 * [Grav + Canvas LMS: Markdown and Git Workflows](https://www.youtube.com/watch?list=PLVtu1bDQijapAcziv0r0BYKNapd8Or8gV&v=_Oj1JIIxlAk)
 * [EDUCAUSE NGDLE PDF](/_assets/educause-ngdle.pdf)
+* ELMS:LN
+* OER Schema
+* LRN Web Components

 # Scope